GeoffreyOnyigwaMatieso/RICK-AND-MORTY/morty/README.md

 3. As a user, I can click on `Home`, `CharacterAdd`, `CharacterHint` to view the different features in each route.
 # Technology Used

-Html (Cascading style sheet): Purposely this is the skeleton of the Project
+1. JSX: Develop Structure of the Page

-React: Declarative library that makes it painless to create interactive UIs. its Commponent based, build encapsulated components that manage own state
+2. React: Declarative library that makes it painless to create interactive UIs. its Commponent based, build encapsulated components that manage own state

-Css (Cascading Style Sheet): This makes the page Beutiful.
+3. Css (Cascading Style Sheet): Styling the Interface

 Hint! ✌️ This Application consumes Rick and Morty API, its useful if you check the documentation here ...

-### API Documentation:

 ### Heroku Deployment:

-### Project Screen Recording:
+🚧   ...
+CONSTRUCTION AHEAD

 # Getting Started

-🚧
-...
-CONSTRUCTION AHEAD
-⚒️
-...
-WORK IN PROGRESSS
+1. Clone the Repo with git clone
+2. Unzip the downloaded files in the folder of your choice
+3. Open index file from the zipped file with your default browser

+### License
+{Determine the license under which this application can be used.
+See below for more details on licensing.}
+This is under the [MIT](LICENSE) license
+Copyright (c) {year} *{List of contributors or company name}*

 ## Author
 [Geoffrey Matieso ](https://github.com/Gmatieso).